 How to deal with a liquid spill

 If you spill liquid on your keyboard immediately unplug it from the mains and if you can remove the battery as quickly as possible, reducing the risk of electrical damage.

 Turn the laptop upside down, reducing the risk of liquid reaching the motherboard.
 Use a cloths or paper towel to wipe up as much of the liquid as possible, leaving it to dry out for a day.

-If the liquid was water then there may be no side effect.
 If it was coffee or fizzy/fruit juice after drying out, it may leave a corrosive residue which can shorts out the wiring causing some keys not to work.

 Bring your laptop in, you may not need a keyboard replacement, we will exam the laptop to see the extend of the damage and clean up the corrosive residue.

 Loose or Missing Laptop Keys

 You can buy single keys for your laptops, loose key usually just click back on, but sometimes the plastic that holds the key in place can get broken.